Prague to ban walking dogs without a leash - Kafkadesk

 The authors of the text say the ban would prevent people from being attacked by dogs, as happened in the spring when a four-year-old boy was bitten by a dog on Petrin Hill.

-In response, critics of the proposal claim some dogs can adopt a more aggressive and violent behaviour exactly when they’re on a leash, and that the restriction would therefore not serve its purpose.
+In response, critics of the proposal claim some dogs can adopt a more aggressive and violent behaviour precisely when they’re on a leash, and that the restriction would therefore not serve its purpose.

 If approved, the ban is bound to be met with some resistance in a country famous for its dog-loving culture and a city where many venues and activities take pride in remaining as dog-friendly as possible.